winson8222/GodPSIlla_Server/README.md

 Possible Issues:

 - If start.sh is unable to start up the IDL management page, try navigate to IDL_management_page/page/my-app and run "npm i"
+- In the example microservices, do not run testposterservice and testviewservice together with PosterService and ViewerService